richmahn/en_tn/mat/22/intro.md

 ##### Wedding Feast #####

-In the parable of the wedding feast ([Matthew 22:1-14](./01.md)), Jesus taught that it was important to accept God's invitation of salvation.
-In Jewish culture, paradise—life with God after death—was often pictured as a feast.
-Here Jesus pictures it as a wedding feast that a king prepares for his son, who has just gotten married.
-In addition, Jesus emphasizes that not all people whom God invites will properly prepare themselves to participate.
-These people will be thrown out from the feast.
+In the parable of the wedding feast ([Matthew 22:1-14](./01.md)), Jesus taught that when God offers to save a person, that person needs to to accept the offer.
+Jesus spoke of life with God as a feast that a king prepares for his son, who has just gotten married.
+In addition, Jesus emphasized that not everyone whom God invites will properly prepare themselves to come to the feast.
+God will throw these people out from the feast.

 #### Other possible translation difficulties in this chapter ####

 ##### Implicit information #####

-Like the other gospel writers, Matthew assumes that his readers will understand many situations that he presents, so he does not give much explanation.
-He says, for example, in [Matthew 22:15-22](./15.md), that the Pharisees attempted to trick Jesus into saying wrong things, but he assumes that the readers will understand why their question for Jesus was a dangerous one to answer ([Matthew 22:16](./15.md)).
-They expected that Jesus in his answer would anger either the Jewish people or the Roman authorities.
+Speakers usually do not say things that they think their hearers already understand.
+When the king in the parable said, "My oxen and fattened calves have been killed" ([Matthew 22:4](./04.md)),  he assumed that the hearers would understand that those who had killed the animals had also cooked them.

 ##### Paradox #####

-A paradox is a seemingly absurd statement, which appears to contradict itself, but it is not absurd.
-In this chapter, Jesus quotes a psalm referencing that David calls his son "lord," that is, master.
-The Jews always expected that ancestors would be greater than their descendants.
-In this passage, Jesus is trying to gradually lead his hearers to the true understanding that the Messiah will himself be divine, and that he, Jesus, is in fact the Messiah. ([Matthew 22:43-44](./43.md))
+A paradox is a statement that appears to describe something impossible.
+To the Jews, the ancestors were the masters of the descendants, but in one psalm David calls one of his descendants "Lord."
+Jesus tells the Jewish leaders that this is a paradox, saying, "If David then calls the Christ 'Lord,' how is he David's son?" ([Matthew 22:45](./45)).

 ## Links: ##